Medical Assistance

 The Minnesota Department of Human Services (DHS) files liens against real property interests to recover the amount Medical Assistance (MA) paid for certain services described in state and federal law.
 A lien is a legal right or interest that a creditor has in another person’s property until the creditor’s claim has been repaid or the lien expires.
 Real property includes land and buildings on land.

-The DHS lien process is separate from county-administered estate recovery, though liens help secure county claims against estate assets.
+The DHS lien process is separate from county-administered estate recovery, however, liens help secure county claims against estate assets.

 Liens on Real Property